 Transfer Agents Strategy

-You may have gotten a hint of my strategy in my Guide to DRIPing post last week and today I’ll go over it.
+You may have gotten a hint of my strategy in my GDRIP guide post last week and today I’ll go over it.
 It’s pretty simple in fact.
 As I started my post, I wanted to indicate that, like many others, I don’t always have thousands of dollars to initiate positions.
 On the other hand, I can usually find $100 to $200 a month on top of my usual RRSP and RESP contributions to invest.
 The small amounts I have is what makes the Transfer Agent strategy possible as you can invest small amounts at no cost – and avoid mutual funds.
 The only downside is that you can’t really pick the purchase price.
 Not having a say in the purchase price is why you need to be very careful on the companies you elect to invest in.

 - Financial – Mostly Canadian Banks to be specific